Plamena37/wishlist-app/README.md

 * Share wishlists with friends and family
 * Reserve gifts in real time
 * View and manage wishlist items
+* Built-in AI assistant to help users with gift ideas and wishlist inspiration
 * Designed with a responsive, user-friendly interface

 ## 🛠️ Tech Stack